Research shows that your browser choice is an indicator of how likely you are to succeed.

 As a result of this behavior, they were more productive all around and also happier in their jobs.

 This isn’t to say people that use Internet Explorer or Safari can’t be equally productive.
 It is possible those people go out of their way to do things better in other areas of their work.
-But a person’s browser choice can be one clue about whether you are more likely to accept the default presented to you or whether you are more likely to go out of your way in search of something better.
+But your browser choice is one clue about whether you are more likely to accept the default presented to you or whether you are more likely to go out of your way in search of something better.

 The lesson: Don’t accept the default.